ns-tn-time-series-project/time-series-project/README.md

 ### Project Planning:
 - First, write a function to pull the correct dataset from the database and save it as a csv in the local directory.

-- Save the data acquision function in a separate acquire.py file for future use
+- Save the data acquisition function in a separate acquire.py file for future use

 - Then, write a function that prepares the data by dealing with missing values, removing unneeded columns, renames columns, and creating engineered feature columns